George The Musical (A Furry Tale)

 GEORGE - A Furry Tale

-George is a new original British musical about a man who grows up using an imaginary teddy bear to survive loneliness, trauma, and mental health struggles — and how community, love, and self-acceptance help him finally stand on his own.
+GEORGE A Furry Tale is a new original British musical about a man who grows up using a childhood teddy bear to survive loneliness, trauma, and mental health struggles — and how community, love, and self-acceptance help him finally stand on his own.

 All rights reserved.